mdn/interactive-examples/CONTRIBUTING-HTML.md

 ### Changing tab opened by default

-When HTML interactive example is loaded, HTML tab will be opened by default.
-We can change it to either `css` or `js`, by setting that value in `defaultTab` property.
+When an HTML interactive example is loaded, the HTML tab will be opened by default.
+We can change the default open tab to either `css` or `js`, by setting that value in the `defaultTab` property.
 For example:

 ```
 "before": {